apache/flink/docs/java_api_guide.md

       new TupleTypeInfo(Tuple2.class, STRING_TYPE_INFO, INT_TYPE_INFO)
     );

-// Note: Stratosphere's program compiler needs to infer the data types of the data items which are returned by an InputFormat.
+// Note: Flink's program compiler needs to infer the data types of the data items which are returned by an InputFormat.
 If this information cannot be automatically inferred, it is necessary to manually provide the type information as shown in the examples above.
 ```

 [Back to top](#top)